User interface with JavaFX

 Gluon is the main maintainer of the OpenJFX project and offers commercial support to companies who want to use JavaFX in critical applications.
 They also provide tools to build and compile Java code to native applications for all platforms.

-Developing a JavaFX application
+Developing a JavaFX Application

 The best part of Java is the “Write Once, Run Everywhere”.
 This means you can develop your application on any PC (Windows, Mac, Linux) and run it on any other one of these (yes even on mobile) with the exact same look-and-feel and behavior.
 The only limitation is the part you develop specifically for the Raspberry Pi: controlling the GPIOs with Pi4J.